 You’ve probably heard of it.
-You probably already have an image in your head of someone sitting cross legged, eyes closed and chanting ‘OM’… But modern mindfulness comes in all shapes and sizes.
-Proclaimed as the best way to become self-aware, deal with daily anxieties or worries and accept the present moment, mindful exercises have become all the rage for everyday life.
+You probably already have an image in your head of someone sitting cross legged, eyes closed and chanting “OM” … but modern mindfulness comes in all shapes and sizes.
+Proclaimed as the best way to become self-away and increase self compassion, deal with daily anxieties or worries and accept the present moment, mindfulness exercises have become all the rage.
 But, what’s all the fuss about?
-And how can this actually help in the workplace?
-Well, it can!
-And you probably do it already without even realising.
+How can this actually help in the workplace?
+And what are some tips for getting started?

-Mindfulness is often described as the state of being conscious or aware of the present moment and your thoughts and feelings.
-Basically, it’s an excellent tool for managing your mental health, to reduce stress and practicing mindfulness can have a positive impact on all facets of your life.
+Mindfulness meditation is often described as the state of being conscious or aware of the present moment and your thoughts and feelings.
+Basically, it’s an excellent tool for managing your mental health, reducing stress and it can even have a positive impact on all facets of your life.

 Good news, mindfulness doesn’t need to be complicated!
-Simply by focusing on the breath and paying attention to the present, it can help with those frustrating interactions, piling to-do lists and seemingly not enough hours in the day.
-From setting up good routines, relieving commuting stresses and why ordering something delicious for the office can help, this is your how to guide on how to develop mindfulness in the workplace and getting the most out of your day.
+There are so many ways to engage in mindfulness at work.
+Simply by focusing on the breath and paying attention to the present moment can help with those frustrating interactions, piling to-do lists and seemingly not enough hours in the work day.
+From setting up good routines, relieving commuting stresses and why ordering something delicious for the office can help.
+This is your how to guide on developing mindfulness in the workplace and getting the most out of your work day.

 In the hour before bed, 95% of people say they use their phone for something, whether it’s to watch a movie, send a text or browse the web.
 Going to bed with gadgets doesn’t just wake you up, it makes it harder to fall asleep.
 Exposure to blue light from electronic displays suppresses those good sleep hormones, like melatonin, by about 22%.
 This means it’s taking you longer to get to sleep, you might wake up more in the night and even wake earlier.

-Did you know that 35% of respondents in this report say their first thought in the morning is their phone, while just 10% said it was their significant other.
-Resisting the urge to grab your phone first thing (after you turn your alarm off) can set a positive tone for the day.
-Instead of checking emails or scrolling through your social feeds, try to take a moment to just relax into the morning and wake up on the right side of the bed.
+Did you know that 35% of respondents in this report say their first thought in the morning is their phone, while just 10% said it was their significant other?
+Resisting the urge to grab your phone first thing (after you turn your alarm off) can set the tone for the day.
+Instead of checking emails or scrolling through your social feeds, try and take a moment to just relax into the morning and wake up on the right side of the bed.
 Notice your breath and release any bubbling worries about the day ahead.
 Nobody ever feels good after checking their emails at 6am.

-The beautiful thing about mindfulness is that it can be done anywhere your mind wanders.
-Based on the Australian Bureau of Statistics research, Aussies spend an average of 90 minutes a day commuting.
-This equals an estimated over 300 hours a year commuting to and from work.
-As we all know, commuting can be a major source of stress.
+The beautiful thing about mindfulness is that it can be done anywhere you can feel your mind wandering.
+Based on the Australian Bureau of Statistics research, Aussies spend on average 90 minutes a day commuting to and from work.
+This equals to an estimated over 300 hours a year commuting.
+As we all know, commuting can be a major cause of stress.
 From packed train stations, traffic jams, bad drivers or rude public transport participants, it can be easy to quickly feel frustrated and fatigued.
-That’s more than 300 hours a year we spend upset, where we could instead try and use a little of this time for good.
+That’s more than 300 hours a year we spend upset, when we could instead try and use a little of this time for good and healthy habits.

 Next time you’re stuck in traffic or shoulder to shoulder with others on a cramped train at 5pm - just focus on your breath.
-Feel your chest rise and let your frustrations go with each exhale.
-Think about the things you are grateful for that day and realise, you’ll be home in the next ten minutes.
+Feel your chest rise and fall, while letting your frustrations go with each exhale.
+Take a moment to think about the things you are grateful for that day and realise, you’ll be home in the next ten minutes.

 Food is a tool that is used all over the world for bringing people together and fostering positive connections.
 So, why not introduce that into your workplace?
-Whether it’s a working lunch or even corporate event, mindful eating at work can increase productivity and boost morale.
-Supplying food at work, whether it’s healthy snacks, a staff lunch or even just spontaneous sweet treats, can make all the difference to encouraging healthy workplace eating habits.
+Whether it’s a working lunch or even a corporate event, mindful eating at work can increase productivity and boost morale.
+Supplying food at work, whether it’s healthy snacks, a staff lunch or even just spontaneous sweet treats, is one of the best ways to marry mindfulness and the workplace.
+It can also make all the difference to encouraging healthy workplace eating habits.

-Eating together as a team holds plenty of benefits in itself; from encouraging strong workplace connections and supporting healthier habits, sharing food is a great way to induce positive emotions.
+Eating together as a team holds plenty of benefits in itself; from encouraging strong workplace connections and supporting healthier habits, sharing food is a great way to induce positive emotions and being mindful at work.
 Check out the best foods for sharing with your team!